 The Trip to Bountiful is an excellent example of characterization at its finest.
 Even though it does not achieve an overall greatness, its small failures point out the way that the truly great works of the film medium achieve it.
 Thus, The Trip to Bountiful recapitulates much of the learning process experienced by its three leads.
 Not bad for a failure, eh?

 © Dan Schneider

 Note: A version of this The Trip to Bountiful review was initially posted in April 2010.
 The views expressed here are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.

 THE TRIP TO BOUNTIFUL (1985).
-Dir.: Peter Masterson.
+Director: Peter Masterson.
 Cast: Geraldine Page, John Heard, Carlin Glynn, Rebecca De Mornay, Richard Bradford, Kevin Cooney.
-Scr.: Horton Foote; from his play.
+Screenplay: Horton Foote; from his play.